“Do Right”

 The truth is, I didn’t always see myself as “doing wrong.”
 I could justify most of my actions, even when they weren’t the best choices.
 Remember, we know what we know.
 One of my most significant issues in my early work life was running late.
 I always had something else to do, and distractions came easily to me.
 Focus didn’t.

 Even though I meant to “Do Right,” I wasn’t always aware of how I was living.
-My mind moved quickly, so I was constantly pressing the gas pedal hard, both inside and outside of me, without realizing it, and I got pulled over frequently.
+My mind moved quickly, so I was constantly pressing the gas pedal hard, both inside and outside of me, without realizing it, I got called out and pulled over frequently.
 I always had a story ready, a good reason.
-But I wasn’t always taking responsibility for my actions.
+I wasn’t always taking responsibility for my actions.
 I wasn’t looking within to see the source for things; I was addressing the cause.
-Just like there is a symptom and a cause, and a cause and effect, it’s about taking responsibility.
+Just like there is a symptom and a cause, there is a cause and effect; it’s about taking responsibility.

 Even after getting my license suspended, I still didn’t stop to reflect.
 I kept moving fast until one day…